Helm best practices

 - A registry of available applications to be deployed (Helm repository)

-- A view of a Kubernetes cluster in the application/chart level
+- A view of a Kubernetes cluster at the application/chart level

-- Management of installation/upgrades of charts as a whole
+- Managing of chart installation/upgrades as a whole

 - Built-in rollback of a chart to a previous version without running a CI/CD pipeline again

 You can find a list of public curated charts in the default Helm repository.

 The official docs do a good job of explaining the basic concepts.

 The table below focuses on some important points.

 |Helm Concept||Description||Important point|